shuque/resolve/README.md

 NXDOMAIN responses.
 The Cloudflare servers additionally appear to respond to some intermediate qnames with REFUSED.

-This behavior the CDN DNS servers was observed in January 2015.
+This behavior of the Akamai and Cloudflare DNS servers was observed in January 2015.
 Hopefully they will get fixed before qname minimization is widely deployed.

 An example resolution of www.upenn.edu (on Akamai):